-Puff-puff (called bofrot in Ghana) is a popular West African street snack made from simple ingredients,.
+Puff puff (called bofrot in Ghana) is a popular West African street snack made from simple ingredients,.
 Flour, sugar and yeast is combined to make a dough which is then deep fried.
 This snack is loved by adult and kids alike.
 You may elevate it by adding your own twist from spices like ginger and pepper to dark chocolate; sky is really the limit.

-Wrong yeast: make sure you get quick rise yeast.
+Make sure you get quick rise yeast.
 Regular yeast works also but it takes about 2-3 hours to properly activate.

-Update: we made a video recipe!
+we made a video recipe!

 Nigerian Puff Puff Recipe

 This recipe makes 20-24 medium size puff puffs